 The full text may be available in more than one format.
 If you can choose, open the full text in PDF format if you want to save or print it, and open the full text in HTML format if you want the article to resize to fit the width of your browser window.

-If you want to access a specific resource, but it’s not available at your library, you can ask about an interlibrary loan to gain access through another library.
+If you want to access a specific resource, but it’s not available at your library, you can ask about an Resource Sharing to gain access through another library.

 When you first click on the title of a result in your search, you won’t see the actual text of the article.
 Instead, you’ll see a page called the record, which will have information about the author, the journal title, the abstract, and more.
 From the record, you can do the following: